charles2gan/GDA-android-reversing-Tool/README.md

 # ˇ False positive report

   For copyright protection, GDA is protected by an authorized VMP(http://vmpsoft.com/), which may lead to false positives of some anti-virus software.
 Please ignore or add GDA to the white list.
 GDA does not have any malicious behavior.

+  GDA is embedded with ADB and gdump (used to dump device memory data), as well as vul rules, source-taint rules, api fingerprint etc. so, you will see some file in directory %APPDATA%/GDA.

 # ˇ Supported platforms